 The conventional medical community is slow to acknowledge that chronic mold-induced illness is common.
 However, many functional and foundational medicine practitioners have expertise in mold toxicity and CIRS.

-Urine mycotoxin and inflammatory markers are best considered in the context of other signs and symptoms of mold illness.
-These include the following five areas: (24)
+Urine mycotoxin and inflammatory markers are best considered in the context of other signs and symptoms of mold illness, including: (30)

 The more of these criteria you meet, the more likely it is you have mold-related toxicity.
 And if you meet all five criteria, it’s more likely your mold illness is advanced and longstanding.

 Is mold toxicity reversible?
-Yes, but to recover from mold illness, you need to support your body’s natural detoxification and drainage systems.
-It’s also beneficial to support your immune system, thyroid gland, mitochondria, and oxygen status.
-Several supplements help with these aspects.
+Yes.
+But to recover from mold illness, you need to support your body’s natural detoxification and drainage systems.
+It’s also beneficial to support your immune system, mitochondria, oxygen status, and thyroid gland.

-Here are some top supplement strategies to help with your mold cleanse.
+Here are some top strategies to help with your mold cleanse.

 Bind mold toxins

-If you have mold illness, your body needs help getting rid of mycotoxins.
+If you have mold illness, your body needs help getting rid of the horrible mycotoxins.
 Sequestering agents are commonly used for this.
 They bind mycotoxins in your gut so you can excrete them.
-(6)
+(4)

-Some mold doctors use a drug called cholestyramine to bind mycotoxins.
-But, it can damage your mitochondria.
+Some physicians use a drug called cholestyramine to bind mycotoxins.
+But it can damage your mitochondria.
 That’s bad news.
-Your mitochondria support your immune function and provide cellular energy.
-You need all that support to fight your mold-related illness.
-(25, 26)
+Your mitochondria support your immune function, and you need that support to fight your mold-related illness.
+(31, 32)

 Mold can also squelch your oxygen levels.
 Your mitochondria need oxygen to generate energy efficiently.
-Stabilized molecular oxygen supplements support mitochondrial function.
-(29)
+Support your mitochondria to restore mitochondrial function.
+(35)